-This is the first time you have installed the Divi theme and you are wondering how to set it up?
-Perfect, you've come to the right place.
-In this article we will review all the options of the GENERAL tab of the Divi theme.
+Is this your first time installing the Divi theme and wondering how to set it up?
+Great, you're in the right place.
+In this article we will go through all the options in the GENERAL tab of the Divi theme.

-This way you will be able to understand what these options correspond to and how to choose them so that your site is in line with your project.
+This will help you to understand what these options are and how to choose them so that your site is in line with your project.

-As the DIVI OPTIONS are detailed through many tabs, you will be able to navigate through the a series of articles dedicated to him.
+As the DIVI OPTIONS are detailed in numerous tabs, you will be able to navigate through the series of articles dedicated to him.

 But for now, let's look in detail at the General tab (the general settings).

-- The Divi theme options: how does it work?
+- Divi theme options: how does it work?

-- What are the options of the General tab of the Divi theme?
+- What are the options on the General tab of the Divi theme?

-1 - The Divi theme options: how does it work?
+1 - Divi theme options: how does it work?

-Once you have installed and enabled the Divi theme on your WordPress sitea new element will appear at the bottom of the left sidebar of your site administration, named "Divi".
+Once you have installed and activated the Divi theme on your WordPress sitea new item will appear at the bottom of the left sidebar of your site administration, named "Divi.

-When you move the mouse over this tab, sub-elements appear whose tab "theme options".
+When you move the mouse over this tab, sub-elements appear including the "Theme options" tab.

-If you click on this tab, you will arrive on a screen with Divi's colors which will propose you many elements to configure.
+If you click on this tab, you will be taken to a screen with the Divi colours, which will offer you many elements to set up.

 We will start with the GENERAL tab:

-2 - What are the options of the General tab of the Divi theme?
+2 - What are the options in the General tab of the Divi theme?

-To keep the screenshots not too loaded, I cut the content of the options in the General tab into 3 parts.
+To keep the screenshots not too busy, I have split the content of the General tab options into 3 parts.

 2.1 - General Tab - Part 1